JavaScript-Rendered Content Not Showing in Google Index

 });

-Don’t rely on one URL inspection.
-Use a JS-rendering crawler — Screaming Frog with JS rendering enabled, Sitebulb, or puppeteer-based scripts — to crawl 100+ pages and diff the rendered HTML against the source HTML.
-Pages with big diffs are at risk.
+A single URL Inspection won’t catch a pattern that breaks on 30% of pages.
+Run a JS-rendering crawl — Screaming Frog with JavaScript rendering enabled, Sitebulb, or a Puppeteer script — across 100+ URLs and diff the rendered HTML against the raw HTML.
+Pages with a large diff (lots of content only present after render) are the ones at risk.

 Easy to misdiagnose as